jupyter-server/gateway_provisioners/docs/source/contributors/system-architecture.md

   - `none` skips spark context creation altogether.

   Note that some launchers may not be able to support all modes.
-For example, the scala launcher uses the Apache Toree kernel - which currently assumes a spark context will exist.
+For example, the scala launcher uses the Apache Toree kernel, which currently assumes a spark context will exist.
 As a result, a mode of `none` doesn't apply.
   Similarly, the `lazy` and `eager` modes in the Python launcher are essentially the same, with the spark context creation occurring immediately, but in the background thereby minimizing the kernel's startup time.

-`kernel.json` files also include a `LAUNCH_OPTS:` section in the `env` stanza to allow for custom parameters to be conveyed in the launcher's environment. `LAUNCH_OPTS` are then referenced in the `run.sh` script (for spark-based kernels) as the initial arguments to the launcher...
+The `kernel.json` files also include a `LAUNCH_OPTS` section in the `env` stanza to allow for custom parameters to be conveyed in the launcher's environment. `LAUNCH_OPTS` are then referenced in the `run.sh` script (for spark-based kernels) as the initial arguments to the launcher:

 ```bash
 eval exec \